The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Weight Reduction Through Faith and Prayer

-You can live within normal and healthy weight limits if only you love God more than you love your stomach.
+You can live within normal and healthy weight limits if only you love God’s mercy more than you desire to punish yourself.
 Right now you use food to numb your emotional distress, and you fear that without using food and excess body fat as psychological defenses your life will be nothing but empty pain.

-Therefore, to overcome the habit of constantly reaching for something to fill your stomach, endeavor to teach yourself to act in new ways.
+Therefore, to overcome the habit of constantly reaching for something to deaden pain, endeavor to teach yourself to act in new ways through love.
 Recognize the urge to use food as a way to numb emotional pain, and then return food to its proper place in your life: not as a psychological defense but as a holy gift of nutrition.
 This takes considerable conscious effort—still, it is all possible through graceful trust in God’s help and protection.

-While you are making all these changes, it can help greatly to use some sort of relaxation technique.
-For more information about relaxation techniques, see my web pages called Progressive Muscle Relaxation and Autogenics Training on A Guide to Psychology and its Practice.
-A relaxation recording (true to the Catholic faith) from the present website can help you experience relaxation as well.
+While you are making all these changes, it can help greatly to use some sort of relaxation technique such as Autogenics Training.
+A relaxation CD (true to the Catholic faith) from the present website can help you experience relaxation as well.

 Moreover, the Catholic Church offers a centuries-old form of relaxation and emotional support: prayer.